 Any post on this site may contain affiliate links.
 We earn commission on these should you make a purchase.
 All recommendations are genuine and we are not paid to include products, hotels, and so on.

 Paronella Park is a tourist attraction in Far North Queensland, Australia.
 It was built as a pleasure park business by an inspired Spaniard with a head full of dreams, back in the days when this part of the world was inaccessible to most.
-The story of the park gives it a unique appeal.
+But what is it about Paronella Park?
+Is this crumbling castle in the rainforest really worth it?
+We bring you our Paronella Park Review.
+It’s the story of the park that gives it unique appeal.

 It has won TripAdvisor awards for being one of the best attractions in the world, not just in Australia, which seemed a little odd.
 It looks, from the online photos, like the closest thing Australia has to a stately home or castle, complete with landscaped grounds but with a typical rainforest jungle setting rather than the temperate lawns of Europe.

 It comes complete with a before-its-time hydroelectric generating setup that still provides power today.
 The falls setting is picturesque but has brought extensive flooding over the years.

 We’ve owned a house in FNQ for over a decade and seen most things there are to see in the region, most of them many times, but never been to Paronella Park.
 We finally went, and it really was good, a very interesting place to visit, but not for conventional reasons.
 What makes Paronella Park so interesting?
 It’s the story behind it.